 Before expiration of its CA certificate which is used for signing subject keys, the CA will generate a new certificate for signing subject key pairs and will apply all the necessary actions to avoid disruption to the operations of any entity that may rely on the CA certificate.
 The new CA certificate will also be generated and distributed in accordance with this CPS.
 These operations should be performed with a suitable time range between the certificate expiry date and the last certificate signed to allow all parties that have relationships with CERTSIGN (subjects, subscribers, relying parties, CAs higher in the CA hierarchy, etc.) to acknowledge this key changeover and to implement the required operations in order to avoid any inconvenience and malfunction.
 This does not apply to the case in which we would cease our operations before our own certificate-signing or certificate expiration date.

 The Subjects' keys are generated by the Subject, by means of software applications or cryptographic devices.
-The CA rejects a certificate request if the requested Public Key does not meet the requirements set forth in Sections 6.1.5 and 6.1.6 or if it has a known weak Private Key.
+The CA rejects a certificate request if one or more of the following conditions are met: